Siege of Augusta: Siege

-Fort Cornwallis

-The forces defending Cornwallis numbered about 300 Loyalist militia, who were assisted in defensive works by about 200 African-Americans.
+The forces defending Cornwallis numbered about 300 Loyalist troops, who were assisted in defensive works by about 200 Black Americans.
 The fort was well-constructed and the Patriots could not find a ready means of attack, since they only had a single cannon.
 At Lee's suggestion they decided to use a stratagem that had met with success at the siege of Fort Watson.
 Under cover of a nearby house, they constructed a wooden tower about 30 ft high.
 During its construction Brown made several further sorties, but Lee's men fought them off each time.
 The tower was high enough to top the fort's walls on June 1 and the Patriots began firing into the fort.
 That night Brown led most of the garrison out and a pitched battle ensued in which Brown was once again forced to retreat behind his defenses.
 He then sent out one of his men, pretending to be a deserter, to gain access to the tower with a view to setting it on fire.
 He suggested to Lee that he could direct the cannon at the fort's magazine, and had very nearly succeeded in his quest when Lee somehow became suspicious and had him placed under guard.

 The cannon atop the tower continued to rake the interior of the fort, knocking guns off their mounts and destroying the barracks.
 The Patriot leaders then began planning an attack on the fort, exploring places to position sharpshooters in the few remaining houses near the fort.
 On the night of June 3 the last remaining house exploded.
 Brown had sent sappers to undermine the house, expecting it to be used for such purposes, and the explosive charge had gone off before the building was occupied.
 Patriot forces lined up for assault on the morning of June 4, and Pickens and Lee sent in a surrender demand, which Brown turned down.
-In deference to the fact that it was the King's birthday, the attack was delayed one day.
+In deference to the fact that it was the George III's birthday, the attack was delayed one day.

-Surrender

 On June 5, Brown offered to negotiate terms of surrender.
-To avoid a repeat of Grierson's fate, he was specifically surrendered to a detachment of Continental Army troops from North Carolina, as a number of the local militia were interested in seeing him dead over his previous acts of brutality.
+To avoid a repeat of Grierson's fate, he was specifically surrendered to a detachment of Continental Army troops from North Carolina, as a number of the local militia were interested in seeing him dead over Patriot allegations of his brutality.